thericcardomantelli/gpt-device-bridge/README.md

 ---

-For collaborations, custom builds, or workshops:
+For collaborations, custom adaptations, or poetic circuits:
 **riccardomantelli.com**
 **111@11-11.io**